leonlinsx/minimal-mistakes/_posts/2020-02-12-not-replying-no.md

   <p align="center"><iframe src="https://avoidboringpeople.substack.com/embed" frameborder="0" scrolling="no"> </iframe></p>
 </div>

+**Takeaway**

+Organising events can be frustrating but is an asymmetric opportunity

+**Things I’ve learnt organising events**

 One thing I'm trying to do more of this year is organise more events.
-Just as I believe that meeting new people is asymmetric \[1\], I also believe that bringing people together has disproportionate returns over time.
+Just as I believe that meeting new people is asymmetric \[1\], I also believe that **bringing people together has disproportionate returns over time.** It’s like playing the social lottery, but for free.

 I arrange regular cocktail nights, restaurant dinner meetups, and the occasional exhibition visit.
 These are some things I've come to believe over time:

 1. Be liberal with who you invite initially, and then conservative with them after.

     - Some people are bad with faces.
 Some people are bad with names.
 I'm bad with both.
 I barely remember anyone I meet for the first time, so having a chance to meet them again is important for me.
 Hence I'm easygoing when inviting people to my events for the first time.
 At worst we have to deal with a few awkward people for a few hours.
+    - I also like it when people from different worlds get to interact e.g. finance and food, so I’m biased towards inviting more people the first time round
     - However, I'm stricter when inviting people for the second time onwards.
 I usually have a better gauge of their personality then, who they're more likely to get along with, and whether they're likely to reply in the first place \[2\].
 Which brings me to my next point:

 2. Not replying is different from saying no.